 This loction has been named the 7th most dangerous place on earth!

+This is due to the large population of marsh crocodiles (Crocodylus palustris) residing within the lake behind me.
 When I saw a non-ecologist slip in to the lake, I knew what I had to do.
 I had to get in there and save him!
+Before I knew it I was fighting off 3 marsh crocodiles and could no longer see the non ecologist.
+The non-ecologist man was killed and eaten alive. |

 Here you can see me encaptured within the jaws of a skeletal gharial (Gavialis gangeticus).